Attention! Discovering the National Army Museum

 Could you be a soldier?

-There are five themed galleries in the revamped museum.
-The first that you come to focuses on what it is like to be a soldier, from recruitment to demob.
-As you enter the gallery you are asked ‘Could you be a solider?’ and you walk through the yes or no gate, when you leave you are asked if still think you have what it takes.
+There are five main galleries in the Army Museum.
+The first asks the question Could You Be a Soldier?
+Then you walk through the yes or no gate.
+When you leave you are asked the same question.
 Given that one of the displays is of a solidiers toes that he lost to frostbite on an ascent of Everest, I’m not sure if I could!

 Going to Battle